The Ultimate Low-Code Development Platform Guide

 Myth 3: There is No Custom Coding in Low-Code Development

 Software engineers can use code to develop reusable code extensions.
-By leveraging client and server-side APIs, engineers are able to build, package and distribute new functionalities such as connectors to external services like machine learning and AI.
+By leveraging client and server-side APIs, engineers are able to build, package and distribute new functionalities, such as connectors to external services like machine learning and AI.
 Enabling developers to push beyond the boundaries of the core platform to build better solutions even faster will be possible by extending the native features of the platform with code.

 Therefore, created applications can be adapted up to code level.
-In VisionX, the code is always open, so it can quickly and easily be adapted to the user’s needs which ensures maximum flexibility.
+In VisionX, the code is always open, so it can be adapted to the user’s needs quickly and easily, which ensures maximum flexibility.

 Myth 4: Low-Code Platforms Create Lock-In Effects

 While some low-code platforms do have lock-in effects, causing customers to effectively become hostages of a company’s software or services, VisionX and some others provide full vendor independence.
 Such low-code platforms generate applications that exclusively use open-source frameworks, hence there is no need for a lock-in.
 They can also be changed and extended with any Java IDE, so no VisionX is needed.
 The modus operandi with these low code platforms is freedom, because that’s what they give to the users.
 They are freely compatible with any major database, any java application server, and any cloud, on-premise environment, or operating system that Java is running on.
 As you can see, low code gets high marks when it comes to independence, flexibility, and compatibility.

 Myth 5: Low-Code Platforms are Browser-Based WYSIWYG Editors